Bijanbari: CD block HQ

 The headquarters of the Darjeeling Pulbazar CD block is at Bijanbari.

 Demographics

 According to the 2011 Census of India, Bijanbari had a total population of 5,338 of which 2,685 (50%) were males and 2,653 (50%) were females.
 There were 514 persons in the age range of 0 to 6 years.
 The total number of literate people in Bijanbari was 4,156 (77.86% of the population over 6 years).

 Agriculture

 Agriculture is the main industry in Bijanbari and the surrounding areas.
 The valley produces potatoes, cardamom, rice, maize, millets, peas, beans, squash, cauliflower, cabbages, tomatoes and oranges.

 Education

 Bijanbari Degree College was established in 1995.
 Affiliated with the University of North Bengal, it offers honours courses in Nepali, English, political science and history and a general course in arts.

-Bijanbari has three private schools and a government-run school up to the 12th standard.
+Bijanbari has three private schools and a government-run school up to the 12th standard (Vidyasagar Higher Secondary School).

-Government School - Vidyasagar Higher Secondary School.

-Private Schools - Little Rangit English School, Vidya Jyoti Academy and Saptarshi Academy.